sri-ram-swaminathan/Spaceship-Titanic-and-Decision-Trees/README.md

 This project is a two-part exploration of the Spaceship Titanic dataset, a fictional dataset inspired by the historical Titanic disaster, available on [Kaggle](https://www.kaggle.com/c/spaceship-titanic).

 The documentation is a part of the jupyter notebook.
 A summary of the project is provided here.
+My blog post, with a concise & non-technical explanation can be found [here](https://medium.com/@sriramthinksaboutthings/spaceship-titanic-decision-trees-518c5bb6b679).

 ---